 Note: I’m showing calories only as a measurement unit to help illustrate a point.
 Don’t get wrapped up in the numbers.

 People that struggle with body fat management tend to fill up on energy dense, processed foods.
 This means stored energy for later.
+In other words: extra body fat.

 What’s our poundage portion?